 The United States Military Academy’s “Yield Rate”

-West Point’s yield rate is 98%.
-This figure blows away other high yield institutions such as Harvard (82%) or MIT (77%).
+West Point’s yield rate is 78%.
+This figure is comparable with other high-yield institutions like Harvard and MIT.
 In short, very few people go through West Point’s harrowing and lengthy admissions process and ultimately enroll somewhere else.

 Tips for Applying to West Point